Nonprofit Strategic Restructuring Initiative

 There is no requirement for the organization to go through each stage of the process, but the Dyson Foundation will not fund out of sequence.
 For example, the Foundation will not fund an organization's preliminary exploration request after funding its implementation request.

-To be eligible for funding through this initiative, one or more of the collaborating organizations must be a 501 (c) 3 nonprofit organization, a library, or unit of government based in the Mid-Hudson Valley (Columbia, Dutchess, Greene, Orange, Putnam, and Ulster counties).
+To be eligible for funding through this initiative, one or more of the collaborating organizations must be a 501 (c) 3 nonprofit organization, a library, or unit of government based in and primarily serving the Mid-Hudson Valley (Columbia, Dutchess, Greene, Orange, Putnam, and Ulster counties).

 The Dyson Foundation particularly encourages applications from local organizations or chapters or affiliates of larger national or state-wide organizations that are: